CoinFabrik/web3-grant/detectors/README.md

 #### Description

-[Completar UBA]
+This detector checks that when using for or while loops, their conditions limit the execution to a constant number of iterations.

 #### Implementation

 In order to implement this detector we developed the following functions of the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait:
-- [Completar uba]
+- check_expr

-In particular, we used this function to check for every expression in the analyzed code, and to determine whether it uses the [Completar Uba].
+In particular, we have used this function to search for every for or while loop through the code's expressions and determine if their conditions contain variables or function calls.

 #### Caveats

-[Completar UBA]
+False positives are to be expected when using variables that can only be set using controlled flows that limit the values within acceptable ranges.
+These cases can be detected by using tainting techniques and/or interprocedural dataflow analysis.

 ## 7. DoS Unexpected revert